Does your cat need a vet? Welcome to Coastal Cat Clinic!

 We cater to cowards:

 Not all of our patients are happy to see us.
 Cats aren’t really very easy to reason with when they get very stressed, and it can take them a really long time to settle down afterwards.
 For some of our more timid patients, we offer pre-appointment anti-anxiety medications to try to reduce stress, just call ahead.
 For our patients that don’t handle anxiety and stress constructively and can’t be touched awake, we can also offer drop-off appointments for a sedated exam and whatever other services your cat may need.
 Most cats don’t like to leave the house and go see the doctor, and we understand that!
 We do not “get the gloves” or forcibly restrain an upset cat.
 That only worsens the problem and makes the cat even more upset and potentially dangerous to handle in the future.

 What are your hours?

 Our normal office working hours are Monday through Friday 8 to 5 but the doctor’s hours are by appointment only.
 Yes, you need an appointment so that the doctor is certain to be in the office and available to see you when you arrive with your cat.
 We do not have overnight or weekend hours or staffing, so critical cases sometimes need referral for continued care.
 We are closed certain holidays and during bad weather conditions.

 What about emergencies?

 This is not a 24/7 facility.
 If you need emergency care while we are closed, please see our “emergency” page.
 We will refer all critical cases or things requiring more advanced or intensive care to referral hospitals in the Wilmington area or to the Triangle.
-If there is inclement weather, please check our message board on this site, our Facebook page, and our Google Plus Page.
+If there is inclement weather, please check our message board on this site, our Facebook page, and our Google business site page.
 Some of our staff lives far from work, so if the weather is bad or the roads are icy, we may adjust business hours for everyone’s safety.